Skip to content

 1. Start with no fields as nullable

-2. If a field is a pointer:
+2. If a field is a pointer (including slices):

 1. To a boolean, integer, number, string: it is nullable unless it has omitempty.